Explicit Solution to the Constant Radial Acceleration Problem: Conclusions

 \section{Conclusions}

-An exact, explicit, closed form, solution of the constant radial acceleration problem is found.
-The solution is elegantly expressed, in all cases, by an expression involving Weierstrass elliptic functions and as a function of a pseudo-time.
-Just like in the keplerian mechanics, a radial Kepler equation must then be solved to recover the time dependance.
-Our solution adds to the list of interesting problem of classical mechanics that can be solved by the use of Weierstrass elliptic functions and provides a new useful tool for aerospace engineers and physicists who deal with the application of this dynamics.
+An exact, explicit, closed form, solution of the constant radial acceleration problem can be written relating the state to a pseudo-time.
+The solution is elegantly given, in all cases, by an expression involving Weierstrass elliptic and related functions.
+Just like in the Keplerian mechanics, a radial Kepler equation must then be solved to recover the time dependance.
+Such a solution adds to the list of interesting problem of classical mechanics that can be solved by the use of Weierstrass elliptic and related functions and provides a new useful tool for aerospace engineers and physicists who deal with the application of this dynamics.